What is a HAR file

 HTTP Archive (HAR) file is a JSON-formatted archive file format for logging an application’s (either browser or a native/hybrid app) interaction with HTTP servers.
 The HAR file format is an evolving standard and the information contained within it is both flexible and extensible.
 You can expect a HAR file to include a breakdown of timings including:

 - How long it takes to fetch DNS information.

 - How long each object takes to be requested.

 - How long it takes to connect to the server.

 - How long it takes to transfer assets from the server to the browser of each object.

-In addition to the timing information, the HAR file may include details of the different elements displayed and the interactions of each UI element.
+In addition to the timing information, the HAR file may include details regarding any HTTP events generated during the script execution.

 Perfecto provides support to generate a HAR file from an automation-script run, by activating the Network Virtualization functionality of the Perfecto CQ Lab.
 The HAR file will be included in the Reporting artifacts for the automation report.

 Installing the Certificate